matteobortolazzo/its-devops-resources/README.md

 ```

 With the code above we can create a static website on Azure.
 The result is reproducible and can be versioned.
 A second parameter file can be used to change the values.

+### Monitoring and Alerting

+**Monitoring**: is the practice of observing the system to check its health and performance.
+**Alerting**: is the practice of sending notifications when something goes wrong.

+Ideally, you need to find the problem before the user does.

+Log things like:
+- Errors
+- Warnings
+- Request timing
+- Dependencies timing

+Create queries on logs to:
+- Find errors
+- Find slow requests
+- Find the most used features
+- Create dashboards
+- Create alerts
+- Create reports

+You can use tools like *Prometheus*, *Grafana*, *Azure Monitor*, *AWS CloudWatch* to create dashboards and alerts.